hackforla/website-redesign/app/index.md

   title: You can change LA for the better!
 location:
   dek: >-
     We host weekly Hack Nights in Downtown Los Angeles and Santa Monica.
-We organize groups of volunteers to build technology addressing the LA region's biggest civic issues.
+At these events, we organize groups of volunteers to build technology addressing the LA region’s biggest civic issues.
+Each night offers an inclusive, diverse community, and everyone is welcome.
 Join an existing project team or pitch your own civic issue.
   locations:
     - address1: 'La Kretz Innovation Center, Room 402'
       address2: 525 S Hewitt St